 Virgin Olive Oil

 The next highest grade is virgin olive oil.
 It’s also unrefined, but has a slightly higher level of acidity than extra virgin.
-You can still use this for similar dishes as above or with bread, but it is also made for cooking and tends to be a bit more affordable than extra virgin varieties.
+You can still use this for similar dishes as above or with bread, and tends to be a bit more affordable than extra virgin varieties.
 So if olive oil isn’t the star ingredient, this is a great grade to go for.

 Pure or Refined Olive Oil

 The last grade is “pure” or “refined” olive oil, which is often also labeled as just plain “olive oil.”
 Basically, these oils have undergone processing or chemical treatment and are usually mixed with a bit of virgin olive oil at the end.
-Because they’re usually way lighter in flavor and have a relatively higher smoking point than the others, they’re the best type to get for eggs or stir frys.
+Because they’re usually way lighter in flavor, they’re the best type to get for eggs or stir frys.

 Pomace Olive Oil